fabaff/fsl-test-bench/docs/applications/others.rst

 * CGIs which details about this system.
 * `PHP shell detector`_ is a php script that helps you find and identify php/cgi(perl)/asp/aspx shells.

+.. note:: PHP shell detector is not inclued by default.
+This tool is not able
+          to work with the present amount of files.